AbdullahUsama/email-scheduler/README.md

 - Send email reminders using Nodemailer
 - Schedule reminders with `node-cron`
 - Built with Express.js and TailwindCSS
-- Uses Vite for frontend development
+- Uses HTML and Tailwind for frontend development

 ## Tech Stack